connext/documentation/docs/SystemOverview/connextvsxyz.md

 Hop has a slightly better integration flow for developers as the system is purely onchain.
 In contrast, Connext requires integrating a (very lightweight) SDK to run an offchain route auction prior to onchain interactions.
 Hop also has a slightly better UX as only one signature is needed for users to interact with the system.
 Connext, on the other hand, requires a signature to initiate the interaction on the source chain, and one to complete the interaction on the destination chain (note that no gas needs to be paid by the user on destination).

 Hop is less capital efficient than Connext.
 Hop requires liquidity for both its source and destination AMMs *and* for its bonders.
-Additionally, bonders submit bridging transactions on L1 (though these can be batched at scale).
+Additionally, bonders submit bridging transactions on L1, incurring L1 fees (though these can be batched at scale).
 Bonders take a capital lockup for funds that they front, as the original user transaction must complete through an existing arbitrary messaging bridge - in the case of rollups, this lockup is the duration of the rollup exit.
 Lastly, bonders compete against one another to send txs on L1.
 This makes Hop bonders vulnerable to frontrunning/MEV, reducing margins.

 In contrast, only the liquidity for a *given transaction* is needed to operate Connext.
 Connext routers take no lockups of capital, and operate directly between source and destination chains (without needing to necessarily incur any L1 gas costs).
-Connext's offchain route auctioning also make it resistant to MEV as LP/price are negotiated upfront.
+Connext's offchain route auctioning also makes it resistant to MEV as LP/price are negotiated upfront.
 The combination of the above properties means that Connext has lower fees and significantly better LP returns than Hop.

 ## Connext vs Optics